EXPERT PROMPTING MASTERCLASS

 The Symptom

-The AI gives you advice that sounds like it came from a corporate handbook or generic blog post.
+AI gives advice that sounds like corporate handbook or generic blog.

 Example: